TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ### Client Ready for Content (Control Message)

-Is send by the client library (uibuilderfe) to Node-RED whenever the client connects by loading or reloading the page.
+Is send by the client library to Node-RED whenever the client connects by loading or reloading the page.

 Any message that contains `"cacheControl": "REPLAY"` and is linked back to your cache node should trigger that node to replay all of the saved cache to the `uibuilder` node.
 Make sure you include the `_socketId` if you want that replay to only go to a specific connected client.